umbraco/UmbracoDocs/Reference/V9-Config/ContentSettings/index-v9.md

 ### Login logo image

-You can specify for own image for the login screen logo.
+You can specify your own image for the small logo in the top left cornor of the login screen.
 This path is relative to the `wwwroot/umbraco` path.
 The default location is: `wwwroot/umbraco/assets/img/application/umbraco_logo_white.svg`.

 ## Notifications